 Understanding why someone goes missing helps shape the direction of an investigation.
 Some common scenarios include:

 Private investigators bring a unique skill set to missing persons investigations.
-They often complement or work alongside law enforcement, particularly in cases where the authorities are limited in scope or progress has stalled.
+They often complement or work alongside law enforcement, especially in cases where the authorities are limited in scope or progress has stalled.
 Key roles include:

 PIs are not limited by bureaucracy and can begin searching as soon as they are hired.
 Time is crucial in missing persons cases, and a fast start can make all the difference.